tsykoduk/greg.nokes.name/_posts/2009-06-05-saas-vs-the-cloud.md

   - linkedin
   - saas
   - web application
+description: "Explore the key differences between SaaS and cloud computing, why elastic server provisioning matters more than software services, and how cloud infrastructure enables instant business deployment."
 ---
 In an article today ("<a href="http://www.schneier.com/blog/archives/2009/06/cloud_computing.html">Cloud Computing</a>") Bruce Schneier makes some great points about SaaS and Cloud Computing.